GyverLibs/AccelMotor/README_EN.md

 - All functions work in degrees and ticks of the encoder

 ### Compatibility
-Compatible with all Arduino platforms (using Arduino functions)
+Compatible with all Arduino platforms (using Arduino functions)Cranberry
 ### Documentation
 The library has [extended documentation](https://alexgyver.ru/accelmotor/)